Proprietary Models

 It's important to understand that the Economic Confidence Model does not track or forecast individual financial markets or instruments.

-It can however be a reference point while you conduct research.
-For example, if the Global Market Watch and the Timing Arrays are showing activity that seems to line up with an upcoming ECM date, this could be worthy of further research.
+If the Global Market Watch and the Timing Arrays are showing activity that seems to line up with an upcoming ECM date, further research can be done, we include ECM dates for reference so users can research them in combination with other data.